What is escape of water?

 - Where adequate heating cannot be maintained, or in unheated areas, water pipes and tanks should be adequately lagged or fitted with trace heating where possible.
 Install frost stats and thermostats if not already in place.

-- If the church is unoccupied there is a greater risk of a water leak going unnoticed.
+- If the church is unoccupied, there is a greater risk of a water leak going unnoticed.
 You can avoid this by turning the water off and draining down the water system by opening the taps inside the property.

 Leak detection